 The Lord is my shepherd; I shall not want.

-2 He maketh me to lie down in green pastures: he leadeth me beside the still waters.
+2 He maketh me to lie down in green pastures: he leadeth me beside the still waters.3 He restoreth my soul: he leadeth me in the paths of righteousness for his name's sake.

 4 Yea, though I walk through the valley of the shadow of death, I will fear no evil: for thou art with me; thy rod and thy staff they comfort me.